tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 addresses in random order, followed by a random selection of old addresses, in random order.

+## Dial Attempts

+The `MarkAttempt` method records a failed attempt to connect to an address.

+It is invoked by the PEX reactor when it fails dialing a peer, but the failure is not in the authentication step (`ErrSwitchAuthenticationFailure` error).
+In case of authentication errors, the peer is instead marked as a [bad peer](#bad-peers).

+The failed connection attempt is recorded in the address registered for the peer's ID in the `addrLookup` table, which is the last address added with that ID.
+The known address' counter of failed `Attempts` is increased and the failure time is registered in `LastAttempt`.

+The possible effect of recording multiple failed connect attempts to a peer is to turn its address into a *bad* address (do not confuse with banned addresses).
+A known address becomes bad if it is stored in buckets of new addresses, and when connections attempts:

+- Have not been made over a week, i.e., `LastAttempt` is older than a week
+- Have failed 3 times and never succeeded, i.e., `LastSucess` field is unset
+- Have failed 10 times in the last week, i.e., `LastSucess` is older than a week

+Addresses marked as *bad* are the first candidates to be removed from a bucket of new addresses when the bucket becomes full.

+> Note that failed connection attempts are reported for a peer address, but in
+> fact the address book records them for a peer.
+>
+> More precisely, failed connection attempts are recorded in the entry of  the
+> `addrLookup` table with reported peer ID, which contains the last address
+> added for that node ID, which is not necessarily the reported peer address.

+## Good peers

+The `MarkGood` method marks a peer ID as good.

+It is invoked by the consensus reactor, via switch, when the number of useful messages received from a peer is a multiple of `10000`.
+Vote and block part messages are considered for this number, they must be valid and not be duplicated messages to be considered useful.

+> The `SwitchReporter` type of `behaviour` package also invokes the `MarkGood`
+> method when a "reason" associated with consensus votes and block parts is
+> reported.
+> No reactor, however, currently provides these "reasons" to the `SwitchReporter`.

+The effect of this action is that the address registered for the peer's ID in the `addrLookup` table, which is the last address added with that ID, is marked as good and moved to a bucket of old addresses.
+An address marked as good has its failed to connect counter and timestamp reset.
+If the destination bucket of old addresses is full, the oldest address in the bucket is moved (downgraded) to a bucket of new addresses.

+Moving the peer address to a bucket of old addresses has the effect of upgrading, or increasing the ranking of a peer in the address book.

+**Note** In v0.34 a peers is currently marked good only from the consensus reactor whenever it delivers a correct consensus message.

+## Bad peers

+The `MarkBad` method marks a peer as bad and bans it for a period of time.

+It is invoked by the [PEX reactor](pex-protocol.md#misbehavior), with banning time of 24 hours, in the following cases:

+- When PEX requests are received too often from a peer
+- When an invalid PEX response is received from a peer
+- When an unsolicited PEX response is received from a peer
+- When the `maxAttemptsToDial` a limit (`16`) is reached for a peer
+- If an `ErrSwitchAuthenticationFailure` error is returned when dialing a peer

+The effect of this action is that the address registered for the peer's ID in the `addrLookup` table, which is the last address added with that ID, is banned for a period of time.
+The banned peer is removed from the `addrLookup` table and from all buckets where its addresses are stored.

+The information about banned peers, however, is not discarded.
+It is maintained in the `badPeers` map, indexed by peer ID.
+This allows, in particular, addresses of banned peers to be [reinstated](#reinstating-addresses), i.e., to be added back to the address book, when their ban period expires.

+## Reinstating addresses

+The `ReinstateBadPeers` method attempts to re-add banned addresses to the address book.

+It is invoked by the PEX reactor when dialing new peers.
+This action is taken before requesting additional addresses to peers, in the case that the node needs more peer addresses.

+The set of banned peer addresses is retrieved from the `badPeers` map.
+Addresses that are not any longer banned, i.e., which banned period has expired, are added back to the address book as new addresses, while the corresponding node IDs are removed from the `badPeers` map.

+## Removing addresses

+The `RemoveAddress` method removes an address from the address book.

+It is invoked by the switch when it dials a peer or accepts a connection from a peer that end ups being the node itself (`IsSelf` error).
+In both cases, the address dialed or accepted is also added to the address book as a local address, via the `AddOurAddress` method.

+The same logic is also internally used by the address book for removing addresses of a peer that is [marked as a bad peer](#bad-peers).

+The entry registered with the peer ID of the address in the `addrLookup` table, which is the last address added with that ID, is removed from all buckets where it is stored and from the `addrLookup` table.

+> FIXME: is it possible that addresses with the same ID as the removed address,
+> but with distinct network addresses, are kept in buckets of the address book?
+> While they will not be accessible anymore, as there is no reference to them
+> in the `addrLookup`, they will still be there.

 ## Buckets

 Addresses are stored into buckets.